 What is Radon?

 Radon is a cancer-causing radioactive gas.
 It comes from the natural decay of uranium that is found in nearly all soils.
 You cannot see, smell, or taste radon, but it may be a serious problem in your home.
 The Surgeon General has warned that radon is the second leading cause of lung cancer in the United States today.
 If you smoke and your home has high radon levels, you are at a high risk for developing lung cancer.
-See also Service section of website and link to EPA?
+EPA Citizen’s Guide to Radon

 What is a Wood Destroying Insect Report (termite inspection)?